Skip to main content

 Scientific name Setonix brachyurus

-Characteristics Seems to smile all day long
+Characteristics Small kangaroo that seems to smile all day long

 Main Characteristics